znuny/Znuny4OTRS-QuickClose/README.md

 **Feature List**

-This package enables the "Quick Close" feature in ticket action row (where you already have "note, pending, close, ...").
-With it you can close a ticket without having to leave a note.
+This package enables the "quick close" feature in the ticket action menu and in the 'M' and 'L' view of the queue, service and status.
+With this you can close a ticket without having to leave a note.

 **Installation**

-Download the package and install it via admin interface -> package manager or use Znuny4OTRS Public Repo.
+Download the package and install it via admin interface -> package manager or use Znuny4OTRS public repository.

 **Prerequisites**